anyatarascina/pyRVtest/TUTORIAL.md

 ````

 ## Test Models of Conduct with pyRV
-pyRV follows a similar structure to pyblp.
+pyRV follows a similar structure to PyBLP.
 First, you set up the testing problem, then you run the test.

 ### Setting Up Testing Problem
 Here is an example of the code to set up the testing problem for a simple example where we will test two models: (1) manufacturers set retail prices according to bertrand vs (2) maunfactureres set retail prices according to monopoly (i.e., perfect collusion).
 We set up the testing problem with `pyRV.problem` and we store this as a variable `testing_problem`: